Back

 • Keep users inside the MMT flight ecosystem so they could rebook faster and increase repeat usage.

 However, after launch, adoption stayed low.
 Users continued selecting Refund to Original Payment Method.
-That had a compounding impact:
+That had a compounding impact on other places as well:

 Operations Team